I was young and he was not. It’s an age old story, and age is exactly what did us in.

-He professed his love and I believed him; I felt the same.
-He wanted to marry; I knew I wasn’t ready.
-So after a year of progressively serious involvement, I left my job to be with him and we lived together.
+He professed his love and I believed him, feeling the same.
+He wanted to marry and I knew I wasn’t ready.
+So after a year of progressively serious involvement, I left my job to be with him, and we lived together.

 Breaking Up Is Hard To Do

 When our relationship ended, I was no longer unaware of the costs to our living situation.
 I had shuffled my professional life for him, but as young as I was, I hadn’t lost much as a result.
 Though breaking up was hard to do, the emotional toll was harder on him.
 He was forty.
-Then in my twenties, I was the one who initiated the split.
+Then in my twenties, I was the one who initiated the split, knowing that what we wanted was different – I still needed freedom.
+I was just beginning.

 We had dealt with each other fairly.
 We shared expenses, I had learned a great deal, and yet I remember thinking to myself after – if I ever live with a man again, I will be married.